htrefil/rkvm/README.md

 # rkvm
-rkvm is a tool for sharing keyboard and mouse across multiple Linux and Windows machines.
+rkvm is a tool for sharing keyboard and mouse across multiple Linux machines.
 It is based on a client/server architecture, where server is the machine controlling mouse and keyboard and relays events (mouse move, key presses, ...) to clients.

 Switching between different clients is done by a configurable keyboard shortcut.